cimug-org/CIMTool/docs/how-to/modeling-cim-extensions.md

 !!! note

     When viewing a UML diagram containing a `<<ShadowExtension>>` class, the generalization relationship from the shadow class to the normative CIM class may at first glance appear to introduce multiple inheritance on that normative class.
 This appearance is intentional by design and is not conventional multiple inheritance in the broader UML sense.
-The [CIM Modeling Guide Section 5.10](https://cim-mg.ucaiug.io/latest/section5-cim-uml-modeling-rules-and-recommendations/#inheritance-rules) states that *"the use of multiple inheritance is not allowed (except as specified for extensions)"*, and [Section 6.1.2](https://cim-mg.ucaiug.io/latest/section6-cim-uml-extension-rules-and-recommendations/#custom-cim-extensions) explicitly acknowledges that *"the standard CIM class will now have multiple inheritance"* as a result of the shadow class pattern — noting this as a sanctioned exception specific to extension modeling.
+The [CIM Modeling Guide Section 5.10](https://cim-mg.ucaiug.io/latest/section5-cim-uml-modeling-rules-and-recommendations/#inheritance-rules) states that *"the use of multiple inheritance is not allowed (except as specified for extensions)"*, and [Section 6.1.2](https://cim-mg.ucaiug.io/latest/section6-cim-uml-extension-rules-and-recommendations/#custom-cim-extensions) explicitly acknowledges that *"the standard CIM class will now have multiple inheritance"* as a result of the shadow class pattern, noting this as a sanctioned exception specific to extension modeling.
 When processed by **CIMTool** with merging enabled, the shadow class is dissolved entirely and its members are folded directly into the normative class, so the apparent multiple inheritance relationship exists only transiently in the UML and has no bearing on the generated artifacts.

 ### Variant 2: Same-Named Class with a Distinct Namespace

-The shadow class is given the exact same name as the normative CIM class it shadows. **CIMTool** implicitly identifies it as a shadow class because it has an identical name but a different namespace — that namespace being determined by whichever mechanism is in use for the project: either a `baseuri` tagged value on the class (highlighted in the example below) or a stereotype-to-namespace mapping defined in a `.namespaces` file for the schema.
+The shadow class is given the exact same name as the normative CIM class it shadows. **CIMTool** implicitly identifies it as a shadow class because it has an identical name but a different namespace, that namespace being determined by whichever mechanism is in use for the project: either a `baseuri` tagged value on the class (highlighted in the example below) or a stereotype-to-namespace mapping defined in a `.namespaces` file for the schema.
 No explicit `<<ShadowExtension>>` stereotype is required for **CIMTool** to recognise this variant.
 Note that this variant is the one with the longest history while variants #1 and #2 added in recent years are what you will see most commonly used in current models used with CIMTool.

 ![Shadow class using same name as normative class with distinct baseuri](../images/ShadowExtensionSameNamedClass.png)